Limits on scalar-induced gravitational waves from the stochastic background by pulsar timing array observations

+We review the basic formalism for the IGWs \cite{Maggiore:1900zz, Boyle:2005se, Baumann:2007zm, Ananda:2006af} in this section.
+Second-order tensor perturbations are produced instantaneously when scalar modes re-enter the Hubble radius.
+In contrast to the linear-order perturbations, second-order perturbation theory introduces couplings among various $k$-modes of scalar, vector, and tensor perturbations in Fourier space.
+However, it is important to note that there is no direct mixing between the second-order scalar, vector, and tensor modes.
+In the context of second-order tensor perturbations, a noteworthy contribution arises from the quadratic dependence on linear-order scalar perturbations.
+This dependence gives rise to the generation of IGWs.
+In perturbation theory, one can express the line element of perturbed spacetime in Newtonian gauge as \cite{Ananda:2006af, 1611.06130, 1804.08577}:

-where $\tau$ is the conformal time, $\Phi$ is the Bardeen potential. $h_{ij}$ represents the second-order transverse and traceless tensor perturbation induced by the nonlinear source from the coupling of the linear-order scalar perturbation, and the equation of motion for its Fourier component $h_\mathbf{k}$ is given by
+where $\tau$ is the conformal time, $\Phi$ is the Bardeen potential. $h_{ij}$ represents the second-order transverse and traceless tensor perturbation which is sourced by the non-linear couplings with linear-order scalar perturbations.
+The equation of motion for the Fourier component of second-order tensor perturbation $h_\mathbf{k} (\tau)$ is given by: